Back to posts

 One common misconception I often see in the industry is the confusion between UX and UI design.
 While UI is a part of UX, the latter goes far beyond just visual elements.
 UX design encompasses everything that shapes how customers interact with a brand—from the first touchpoint to product usage and beyond.

-In the case of Miner Town, we weren’t focusing on the UI at the start.
+In the case of Maina Town, we weren’t focusing on the UI at the start.
 Instead, we were mapping out the user journey, laying out a strategy for how their users would engage with their stories and projects.
 UX design, in this context, is more closely aligned with brand design.
 It’s about how people remember their interactions with your brand—whether it’s through an app, a comic book, or an event.

 Making the Right Decisions for Great UX Link to this headline

-One of the key takeaways from our work with Miner Town is the importance of making deliberate decisions.
+One of the key takeaways from our work with Maina Town is the importance of making deliberate decisions.
 Great UX design is about saying no to certain things so that you can say a stronger yes to the things that matter.
 When you try to do everything at once, you risk diluting your focus and ultimately delivering a subpar experience.

-By prioritizing what’s most important to their audience, Miner Town is setting themselves up for success.
+By prioritizing what’s most important to their audience, Maina Town is setting themselves up for success.
 This focus on making one aspect of their project exceptional before moving on to the next will ensure they continue to deliver meaningful experiences that resonate with their users.

 1. What’s the difference between UX design and UI design?